Search

 Traditional business plan format

+You might prefer a traditional business plan format if you’re very detail-oriented, want a comprehensive plan, or plan to request financing from traditional sources.
 When you write your business plan, you don’t have to stick to the exact business plan outline.
 Instead, use the sections that make the most sense for your business and your needs.
 Traditional business plans use some combination of these nine sections.

 Executive summary